mdlacasse/Owl/docs/sor-bootstrap.md

 No covariance matrix required.

-# 10. Interaction with OWL Parameters
+# 10. Interaction with Owl Parameters

 Bootstrap integrates cleanly with: